Authentication Methods

 http://{host}:{port}/?activeAuth=oauth2#/

-- To specify the authentication method for a tenant via URL parameters, you need to pass
+- To specify the authentication method via tenant URL parameters, you need to pass

 tenantCode={tenantCode}